PingFederate supports multiple hardware security modules (HSMs), including Entrust nShield Connect HSM.

 As part of the installation, install the optional Java Support (including KeySafe) and nCipherKM JCA/JCE provider classes components.

 PingFederate only supports Operator Card Set (OCS) protected keys.
-Note the password used for the OCS; you will need the password for your installation of PingFederate.
+Note the password used for the OCS.
+You need the password for your installation of PingFederate.

 Set up a new PingFederate installation on the network interconnected to the